Data Poisoning Attacks to Local Differential Privacy Protocols: Countermeasures

-{\bf Step II.} In this step, we determine whether there are frequent item sets that are statistically abnormal.
-Specifically, we predict a tuple $(B, s)\in \bm{B}$ to be abnormal if $s\geq \tau_z$, where $z=|B|$ is the size of the item set $B$.
-When an item set is predicted to be abnormal, we predict the users whose perturbed binary vectors are 1's for all items in the item set to be fake.
+{\bf Step II.} In this step, we determine whether there are frequent itemsets that are statistically abnormal.
+Specifically, we predict a tuple $(B, s)\in \bm{B}$ to be abnormal if $s\geq \tau_z$, where $z=|B|$ is the size of the itemset $B$.
+When an itemset is predicted to be abnormal, we predict the items as the target items and the users whose perturbed binary vectors are 1's for all items in the itemset to be fake.
 The threshold $\tau_z$ achieves a tradeoff between \emph{false positive rate} and \emph{false negative rate} of detecting fake users.
 Specifically, when $\tau_z$ is larger, a smaller number of genuine users are predicted as fake (i.e., a smaller false positive rate), while a larger number of fake users are not detected (i.e., a larger false negative rate).
 Therefore, a key challenge is how to select the threshold $\tau_z$.
 We propose to select the threshold such that the false positive rate is at most $\eta$.
 Specifically, given a threshold $\tau_z>(n+m)pq^{z-1}$, we can derive an upper bound of the false positive rate as $\frac{(n+m)pq^{z-1}(1-pq^{z-1})}{[\tau_z-(n+m)pq^{z-1}]^2}$ (see Appendix~\ref{proof:tau_oue} for details).
 Therefore, to guarantee that the false positive rate is at most $\eta$ and achieve a small false negative rate, we select the smallest $\tau_z$ that satisfies $\tau_z>(n+m)pq^{z-1}$ and $\frac{(n+m)pq^{z-1}(1-pq^{z-1})}{[\tau_z-(n+m)pq^{z-1}]^2} \le\eta$.
+We set $\eta=0.01$ in our experiments.